TMCP Discretionary Grants

 The Board is full Trustee of a small number of trusts where it has discretion over the use of income and, in some cases the capital, and is responsible for the investment of the funds.
 For a number of the trusts, the purposes for which grants may be made are specified in the trust documents, and for others the Board is able to make grants for any Methodist charitable purpose.

 Grants are administered by TMCP's Grants Committee, made up of two of our Board members and key staff.
-Applications are only considered at the meetings of the Committee which normally meets three times a year.
-The next meeting for consideration of applications is on 28th April 2021.
-Applications should be submitted at least 4 weeks before the meeting to give us time to process the request and circulate papers to the committee.
+Applications are only considered at the meetings of the Committee which normally meets twice a year.
+The next meeting for consideration of applications is on 21st December 2023.
+Applications should be submitted by 10th November 2023 to give us time to process the request and circulate papers to the committee.

 |Property Projects||Pastoral Support|